-Johnston Mill Nature Preserve Trail is a 3.1 mile moderately trafficked loop trail located near Chapel Hill, NC that features a river and is good for all skill levels.
+Johnston Mill Nature Preserve Trail is a 3.1 mile moderately trafficked loop trail located near Chapel Hill, North Carolina that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, trail running, and nature trips and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash